crunchyroll/JavascriptSubtitlesOctopus/README.md

 - `fonts`: An array of links to the fonts used in the subtitle.
 (Optional)
 - `availableFonts`: Object with all available fonts - Key is font name in lower case, value is link: `{"arial": "/font1.ttf"}` (Optional)
+- `defaultFont`: String of url for default font to replace one embeded in .data file (Optional)
 - `timeOffset`: The amount of time the subtitles should be offset from the video.
 (Default: `0`)
 - `onReady`: Function that's called when SubtitlesOctopus is ready.
 (Optional)